St Cuthbert’s in Holme Lacy, Herefordshire

 The Scudamore family were patrons of the church from Medieval times until the twentieth century, and their monuments are a spectacular treasure.
 John Scudamore, who died in 1571 lies beside his wife on a tomb chest, decked out in full armour.
 James Scudamore, who died in 1668, wears Roman costume in a great wedding cake of a wall monument – possibly by Grinling Gibbons.
 Beautiful stained glass also delights the eye.
 Most of it is nineteenth and twentieth century, though the chancel north window is made up of fragments of medieval glass.

 A trip into Hereford is, perfect for foodies and culture vultures and for more intrepid adventurers there are rock faces and rapids along the Wye.
+4 sets of Champbedding are available to hire, please request at time of booking or get in touch to add it on later.

 For more information on the church and the work of the CCT, click here.